 • The studentship will pay full-time fees at the Home/EU rate, plus a contribution towards living costs of up to £4,000.

-• Applicants must, by Friday 8 May, hold a Firm offer for MMus, MLitt or MPhil commencing in September 2015.
+• Applicants must, by 17:00 on Friday 11 June 2016, hold a Firm offer for MMus, MLitt or MPhil commencing in September 2016.
 In exceptional cases the Studentship can be held by a doctoral student in their first year of study only.

 • To apply: submit an application through the university’s postgraduate applications portal; state your wish to be considered for the Studentship in your research proposal.
 You might be invited for interview, in person or by Skype.